charitha22/charitha22.github.io/index.md

 <img  src="charitha.jpg" alt="Poster" style="border-radius:50% "/>  <br/>
 </div>
 <br/>
 I am a PhD student in Electrical and Computer Engineering Department of Purdue University.
-I am interested in building Optimizing Compilers for Heterogeneous Architectures and Software Testing.
+My current research is focused on building Optimizing Compilers for Heterogeneous Architectures.
+I also have experience in using program analysis techniques (e.g. Fuzzing, Symbolic Execution) to improve Performance Test
+Generation.
 I am fortunate to be advised by prof. [Milind Kulkarni](https://engineering.purdue.edu/~milind/).
 <!-- </div> -->
 <br/>
 <!--Have a look at my blog [here](blog).-->